I saw Avengers: Endgame with my wife and kids. (Warning, Spoiler’s Ahead).

 Obviously, if you’re Tony Stark’s kid, you’re all set in that department.
-But for the rest of us, life insurance can be the best, and most cost effective, way to provide for your family if you’re gone.
-(Interested in Life Insurance?
-Watch this video featuring my life insurance agent and financial advisor, Nate Fox)
+But for the rest of us, life insurance can be the best, and most cost-effective, way to provide for your family if you’re gone.

 - Write them letters.
 The next best thing to video and photos would be written words from mom and dad.